jfasch/jfasch-home/about/site/work-in-progress/fh-joanneum/2021/exam-2024/questions/q-solid--hysteresis-with-display.rst

-The problem with the definition of ``Hysteresis`` is obvious: for devices without any kind of temperature display, the ``Display*`` parameter to its constructor will not be passed (ok, technically it will be passed as NULL pointer).
+The problem with the definition of ``Hysteresis`` is obvious: for devices without any kind of temperature display, the ``Display*`` parameter to its constructor will not be passed (respectively, it will be passed as NULL pointer).

 Which of the five SOLID principles are violated?
-(Wrong answers are subtracted from correct answers)
+Write an ``X`` if a principle is violated.
+Wrong answers are subtracted from correct answers (the number of correct answers cannot become negative though).

 .. list-table::
    :align: left
    :widths: auto
+   :header-rows: 1

    * * `X` if violated
      * Principle